 In 2009, Carole Cleveland opened a Facebook Group which now has over 2,400 members and we call ourselves LeonLifers!
 Our group has become a family and community who are on this journey.
 The comradery among the members is like a brother or sisterhood.

-There are several other groups for people interested in Leon Russell on Facebook, Leon Russell Music is moderated by Steve Burns and Cherri Bedew, and administrated by Keith Baker.
+There are several other groups for people interested in Leon Russell on Facebook, Leon Russell Music is moderated by Steve Burns and Cherri Bedew, and administered by Keith Baker.
 Leon Russell is administered by Jerri McLaughlin Hemphill.
+Leon Live!! is administered by Johnny Beyrooty.
+Leon Friends run by Steve Liddycoat.
 Carole Cleveland and I administer the LeonLifer pages.

 Tell us a little about how the LeonLifer Shindig Birthday Events got started: